The interval posets of permutations seen from the decomposition tree perspective: Background: Interval posets and decomposition trees

 Applying the substitution decomposition recursively inside the $\alpha_i$ of \cref{thm:AA05} until we reach permutations of size $1$, we can represent every permutation by a tree, called its \emph{decomposition tree}, which we denote $T(\sigma)$.
 See an example on the right side of \cref{fig:poset_tree}.

-\begin{definition} A \emph{decomposition tree} of size $n$ is a rooted tree with $n$ leaves and in which every internal vertex $v$ satisfies the following: \begin{itemize} \item either $v$ is labeled by a simple permutation, whose size is equal to the number of children of $v$, \item or $v$ is labeled by $\oplus$ or $\ominus$ and has at least $2$ children. \end{itemize} Decomposition trees are \emph{plane}, meaning that the children of every internal vertex are ordered from left to right.
+\begin{definition} A \emph{decomposition tree} of size $n$ is a plane rooted tree (that is, a rooted tree where the children of every internal vertex are ordered from left to right) with $n$ leaves and which satisfies the following: \begin{itemize} \item every internal vertex $v$ is labeled by either $\oplus$, $\ominus$, or a simple permutation; \item if an internal vertex $v$ is labeled by a simple permutation, then the size of this permutation is equal to the number of children of $v$; \item if an internal vertex $v$ is labeled by $\oplus$ or $\ominus$, then it has at least $2$ children; \item finally, the tree does not contain any $\oplus$-$\oplus$ edge nor any $\ominus$-$\ominus$ edge. \end{itemize} \end{definition}